 Delivery truck accidents make up a considerable amount of car accident personal injury claim cases in Texas.
-However, it can be hard to know who to direct the claim at, as there are likely to be multiple parties involved – the delivery driver and the delivery company that employs them and owns the vehicle, at the very least.
+However, it can be hard to know who to direct the claim at, as there are likely multiple parties involved – the delivery drivers, the delivery company that employs them and the company that owns the vehicle, at the very least.

 The best way to handle your claim will depend on the specifics of how your delivery truck accident occurred.
 Luckily, a personal injury attorney can help you navigate the complexities of Texas law and identify the best route to maximize your chances at fair compensation.

-Here at Abraham Watkins, we have spent more than 70 combined years helping people in your position seek compensation for the injuries they sustained and the economic damages they suffered as a result.
-We offer everyone a free consultation at no obligation to discuss the details of their case and their path to financial justice.
+Here at Abraham Watkins, we have spent more than 70 years helping people seek compensation for the injuries they sustained and the economic damages they suffered as a result of catastrophes.
+We offer everyone a free consultation with no obligation to discuss the details of their case and their path to justice.